benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 19.md

 <center><h1>Lecture 19</h1></center>

 ## Network Layer
-The network layer's main function is to move data from the sending endpoint to
+The network layer's main function is to move data from the sending endpoint to the receiving endpoint.

+On the sending endpoint, data is encapsulated into **datagrams**